rust-lang/rust/doc/tutorial.md

 With a value of such a type, you can do `mystack.head += 1`.
 If `mut` were omitted from the type, such an assignment would result in a type error.

-Structs can be destructured in `match` patterns.
+`match` patterns destructure structs.
 The basic syntax is `Name {fieldname: pattern, ...}`:

 ~~~~